yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part5.markdown

 The deployment script for this scenario looks like this:
 {%highlight console%}

-With a statefull PU, embedded space
-./gs.bat deploy -cluster schema=partitioned total_members=4,0 -max-instances-per-machine 2 eventProcessor

-With a stateless PU
-./gs.bat deploy -cluster total_members=4 -max-instances-per-machine 2 eventProcessor
+With a stateful PU, embedded space gs-cli deploy -cluster schema=partitioned total_members=4,0 -max-instances-per-machine 2 eventProcessor With a stateless PU gs-cli deploy -cluster total_members=4 -max-instances-per-machine 2 eventProcessor
 {%endhighlight%}

 {% note %}